exonum/exonum-doc/src/glossary.md

     in Exonum.
 Generally speaking, *transaction* may have many other meanings, but they are not covered in this document.

+## Artifact

+**Aka** service artifact

+Factory for [service](#service) instantiation.
+Artifacts are similar to classes in object-oriented programming while services are similar to objects.
+A single artifact may be used to instantiate zero or more services.

+An artifact is identified by a name and a semantic version.
+Like services, artifacts are attached to a [runtime](#runtime), and their lifecycle events are controlled via [the supervisor](#supervisor).

 ## Auditor

 **Aka** auditing node